 BTEC Level 3 Diploma Business Studies + 1 A Level subject (maximum 15 places).

-- At least 6 GCSEs at grade 5 or above; these qualifications must include English Language and Mathematics. - Specific entry requirements for particular A level subjects.
+- At least 6 GCSEs; four qualifications must be at grade 5 or above; these qualifications must include English and Mathematics at grade 4 or above. - Specific entry requirements for particular A level subjects.

 OPTION B